 We'll be right back.

-Welcome back to the Sean Hannity show on Greg Jarrett.
+Welcome back to the Sean Hannity Show on Greg Jarrett.

-Just want to give you a holiday tip that if you're sitting over a turkey dinner with your liberal relative, I I call him Uncle Fester, Crazy Uncle Fester.
+Just want to give you a holiday tip that if you're sitting over a turkey dinner with your liberal relative, I call him Uncle Fester, crazy Uncle Fester, and he starts spewing all kinds of nonsense based on no factual knowledge whatsoever.

 Buy my book for Uncle Fester.